Physcomp-hermes/project-hermes/README.md

 ## Installation
 This application requires number of libraries to be installed.
-For installation, you can use virtual environment using conda, or just install them using homebrew.
+For installation, you can use virtual environment using conda, or just install them using pip.

-Things to be installed:
-opencv, tkinter, scipy

-For opencv:
+Using pip3, install following libraries
 '''
-pip install opencv-contrib-python
+pip3 install opencv-contrib-python
-'''

-'''
-pip install scipy
+pip3 install scipy
+pip3 install tk
 '''

 ## Running